Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection: Formulation and Methodology

-Considering the heterogeneity of clients in the real world, the proposed mmFedMC is designed to further optimize communication overhead and enhance learning efficiency through a client selection strategy.
-During the training process of client models, we consider loss $\ell$ as a selection criterion, focusing on the modalities chosen to be communicated to the server.
-For each modality \( m \), the set \( \mathcal{L}_m \) includes the loss values \( \ell^k_m \) from each client \( k \) that has modality \( m \) in their selected set \( \mathcal{M}_k \):
+\textbf{Client Selection.} Considering the heterogeneity of clients in practice, the proposed MFedMC is designed to further optimize communication overhead and enhance learning efficiency through a client selection strategy.
+During the training process of the client models, we consider loss $\ell$ as a selection criterion, focusing on the modalities chosen to communicate to the server.
+For each modality $m$, the set $\mathcal{L}_{\gamma}$ includes the loss values $\ell^k_{m}$ from each client $k$ that has modality $m$ in their selected set $\mathcal{M}^k_\gamma$:

-This collection $\mathcal{L}_m $ allows the server to make informed decisions about which clients to select to participate in the learning process, based on the reported loss values across the different modalities.
-The client selection based on top of modality selection can be expressed as
+This collection $\mathcal{L}_{\gamma}$ allows the server to make informed decisions about which clients to select to participate in the learning process, based on the reported loss values across the different modalities.
+The set of the lowest $\lceil\delta K\rfloor$ loss values can be expressed as:

-where the ratio parameter $\delta$ establishing the proportion of the higher loss values to be considered.
-This strategy utilizes the top-$\delta$ criterion to pick a subset of clients, concentrating on those with the higher loss values, which are indicative of their potential effect on the learning efficiency.
-By utilizing the rounding operation $\lceil \cdot \rfloor$ to the product of $\delta$ and the total number of clients $K$, the exact number of clients to be included is determined.
-Hence, the set of selected clients of modality $m$ can be expressed as
+where the ratio parameter $\delta$ establishes the proportion of the lower loss values to be considered.
+This strategy utilizes the top-($\lceil\delta K\rfloor$) criterion to pick a subset of clients, concentrating on those with the lower loss values, which are indicative of their potential effect on the learning efficiency. $\lceil \cdot \rfloor$ denotes the rounding operation.
+Hence, the set of selected clients can be expressed as:

-In conclusion, we commence with modality selection to determine the modality set \( \mathcal{M}_k \) and the model set \( \Theta^k_\gamma \).
-Subsequently, building upon this foundation, we proceed to client selection, culminating in the identification of the client set \( \mathcal{K}_m \) and the final model set to communicate to the server as
+\textbf{Joint Selection.} In summary, the joint selection process is completed by first identifying the modality set $\mathcal{M}^k_\gamma$ for each client $k$, followed by selecting the client set $\mathcal{K}^\delta_{\gamma}$ based on the loss values.
+This initial selection prioritizes modalities that are most significant for each client.
+Subsequently, client selection identifies clients based on the loss.
+This sequential selection process ensures that we first optimize the selection of modalities before determining which clients will contribute to the learning process.
+The identification of the client set $\mathcal{K}^\delta_{\gamma}$ and the final model set to communicate to the server is then achieved as:

-where the set $\Theta^k_\gamma$ represents the modality models corresponding to the top-$\gamma$ priority defined in (\ref{Eq.
-Selected Modality Model}).
-This client selection approach improves the learning process by optimizing communication overhead and directing resources towards clients that have the most significant impact on the model's performance.